 The Modal Team collects data, plans, promotes, and assists in the development of a multimodal and intermodal transportation system in Kentucky.
-The modal programs addressed in this chapter are public river ports, railroads, truck freight, and ferryboats.
-The team will administer and have oversight/support of ferry operations, Ferryboat Formula Funds (FBP), Kentucky Railroad Crossing Improvement (KRCI) grants, Kentucky Riverport Improvement (KRI) grants, and other federal or state multimodal contracts.
+The modal programs addressed in this chapter are public riverports, railroads, truck freight, and ferryboats.
+The team will administer and have oversight/support of ferry operations, Ferryboat Formula Funds (FBP), Kentucky Railroad Crossing Improvement (KRCI) grants, Kentucky Riverport Improvement (KRI) grants, Kentucky Public Riverport Construction and Maintenance (KPRCM) grants, Kentucky Short Line Infrastructure Preservation (KSLIP) grants, Kentucky Industrial Access and Safety Improvement (KIASI) grants, and other federal or state multimodal contracts.
 The team serves as staff support for the Water Transportation Advisory Board (WTAB) and Kentucky Freight Advisory Committee for Transportation (KFACT).